k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 3. In Fabric:

    - Locate the credential file in Fabric machine and populate its full path location in the ``CREDENTIAL_FILE`` parameter.
-Alternatively, credentials file can be set as an environment variable called *GOOGLE_APPLICATION_CREDENTIALS*.
+Alternatively, the credential file can be set as an environment variable called *GOOGLE_APPLICATION_CREDENTIALS*.
    - Set the values in config.ini under ``[encryption_gcp_kms]`` section, according to the KMS information, as following:

       ~~~